Ride in the Rain FAQs

 How can I see my stats from last year?

-If you participated in the 2015 Ride in the Rain Challenge, you can view your past stats by going to your Luum profile-> select “Me” in your dashboard-> then select “Challenges.”
+If you participated in the 2019 Ride in the Rain Challenge, you can view your past stats by going to your profile on Lovetoride.net/washington.
 From there you can see your individual, team, league, and organizations stats from years past.

 How can I see my commute rate?
 How can I mark work vs. non work days?

 This year’s challenge is not commute-specific –we’re tracking all types of bike trips– so the system does not track commute rate.
-The primary metrics of individual competition this year are number of total bike trips, number of commute trips (you’ll be able to specify on your trip log whether or not a bike trip was a commute trip), and miles.
-For teams and organizations, the main metrics will be average trips or miles per rider and average commute trips per rider.
+The primary metrics of individual competition this year are number of total bike trips and miles.